laravel/docs/database.md

 	DB::reconnect('foo');

-Other times you may need to disconnect from the given database due to exceeding the underyling PDO instance's `max_connections` limit:
+If you need to disconnect from the given database due to exceeding the underyling PDO instance's `max_connections` limit, use the `disconnect` method:

 	DB::disconnect('foo');